Shehbaz Sharif: Democratic backsliding

 On 15 July 2024, Information Minister Attaullah Tarar announced that the government was considering a ban on the PTI, citing the violent 2023 Pakistani protests and the PTI allegedly "leaking classified information."
 The plan to ban the PTI received large-scale backlash from both inside Pakistan and internationally, with several prominent politicians, journalists, and lawyers condemning the move.
 According to the Brookings Institution, the move against the PTI revealed the government's "weakness and political insecurity," and the move comes during a period where the judiciary of Pakistan is experiencing increasing state pressure to crack down on political opposition.

 Sharif's government continued the unofficial ban on social media platform Twitter (X) imposed by the Kakar caretaker government, and installed an internet firewall.
 The firewall was created by the government in order to block content that it deemed as propaganda.
-The firewall was widely criticized for censorship.
+The firewall was widely criticised for censorship.
 Furthermore, the internet firewall project was estimated to cost $300 Million.
 The firewall negatively affected businesses in Pakistan.